NO FEE UNLESS WE WIN

 Defensive Riding Techniques for Safe Lane Splitting

-Have you ever thought about how blind spots can affect your visibility?
+Have you ever thought about how can affect your visibility?
 Being aware of these areas is crucial; ensuring that you are seen by other drivers can help you anticipate their actions.
 Smooth and controlled maneuvers are essential as well.
 Abrupt movements can lead to loss of control, increasing the risk of accidents.

 This mindmap shows different ways to ride safely on a motorcycle.
 Each branch represents a technique, helping you to remember how to protect yourself on the road.